Discover Fun in the Copper Basin

 Ride the Rails (or Hop in the Car)

 If you’re riding the Blue Ridge Scenic Railway, these twin towns are the “end of the line” — the place where passengers disembark for a bite to eat and an amble through quaint shops filled with antiques, clothing, jewelry, artwork and gifts.
 Be sure to check the train’s website to learn more about several theme rides planned for the year.

 Of course, you don’t have to ride the train to visit.
-To spend a whole day, just hop in the car and make the quick drive from Blue Ridge (it’s 10 miles via GA Hwy.
+To explore on your own, just hop in the car and make the quick 15-minute drive from Blue Ridge (10 miles via GA Hwy.
 5) or Morganton (11 miles via GA Hwy.
 60).